lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 # Archiving Your Data Using {{site.data.keyword.BluSoftlayer_notm}} {{site.data.keyword.objectstorageshort}} and NetApp AltaVault

 The continued growth of large, unstructured data is fueling the consumption of storage resources.
-This consumption has enterprises seeking to alleviate the capital and operational costs that are associated with storing infrequently accessed data sets and archives on high-performance storage and or tape libraries.
+This consumption leads enterprises to seek to reduce the capital and operational costs that are associated with the storage of infrequently accessed data sets and archives.
 Items in the data sets can include email archives (per regulation), product diagrams and manuals, medical images, and other unstructured data. {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.objectstorageshort}} is one such solution that assists with reducing costs.
 It offers the same durability, protection, and access of traditional, monolithic storage arrays at a much lower price point and enhanced scale.

 ### Getting to the Cloud

 One of the issues that is associated with using {{site.data.keyword.objectstorageshort}} is the current methodology of using REST APIs to ingest (that is, upload) and access data.
 As a result, businesses are faced with a decision to either write scripts or applications that incorporate REST APIs to use {{site.data.keyword.objectstorageshort}}.
 The other option is to keep large, infrequently used data sets on expensive, in-house storage arrays.
 AltaVault Cloud Gateway Appliance from NetApp provides enterprises another choice.
 Together with {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}, AltaVault lets customers effortlessly archive, manage, and serve large amounts of unstructured data.
 Additionally, {{site.data.keyword.BluSoftlayer}}’s pay-as-you-go pricing model and full integration with the content delivery network (CDN) help you store and distribute data in 24 geographically diverse nodes.

 The NetApp AltaVault Cloud-Integrated Storage Appliance is a software solution that allows businesses to seamlessly integrate customer’s on-premises environment to private or public clouds.
-Subsequently, customers can simply deploy the appliance within their on-premises data center and safely send and migrate data to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.
+Customers can simply deploy the appliance within their on-premises data center and safely send and migrate data to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.

 AltaVault can be deployed in two modes: archive (also known as Cold Storage) and back up.
-This solution brief and how-to guide focuses on the end-to-end archiving architecture of AltaVault as shown in Figure 1.
+This solution brief focuses on the end-to-end archiving architecture of AltaVault as shown in Figure 1.

 ![Figure 1 - AltaVault end-to-end flow](/images/altavault_fig1.png)